Node Client Web UI Deployment

 Kubernetes Ingress is an API object that manages external access to services within a cluster, typically HTTP and HTTPS traffic.

-The following example override yaml file is for the case where
+file is for the case where

 - haproxy ingress class is used